nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. A constructor which accepts another `EditTaskDescriptor`, which creates a defensive copy of the original, which is only called in the constructor of `EditTaskCommand`.
 2. A `isAnyFieldEdited` method is implemented to check whether the user input any values to be edited.

-### Assign Person(s) to Task Feature
+### Assign Teammate(s) to Task Feature

 #### Current Implementation

 The `task assign` feature assigns/unassigns contacts to the task specified by the user.
 The selection of tasks is implemented by acting on the current filtered `TaskPanel` with a one-based `Index` specified by the user, getting the target `Task` at the specified index.
-The selection of teammates is implemented by acting on the current filtered `AddressBook` with one or more one-based `Index` specified by the user, getting the target `Person` at the specified index.
-The selection of teammate can also be done through specifying the full name of the teammate, which is matched with the target `Person` in the filtered `AddressBook`.
+The selection of teammates is implemented by acting on the current filtered `AddressBook` with one or more one-based `Index` specified by the user, getting the target `Teammate` at the specified index.
+The selection of teammate can also be done through specifying the full name of the teammate, which is matched with the target `Teammate` in the filtered `AddressBook`.

 ![AssignTaskSequenceDiagram](images/AssignTaskSequenceDiagram.png)

 #### Example Usage of `task assign`

 1. User launches Arrow.
-The `TaskPanel` and `AddressBook` is populated with existing `Task` and `Person` entries respectively.
+The `TaskPanel` and `AddressBook` is populated with existing `Task` and `Teammate` entries respectively.
-2. User types in the command `task assign 1 +@2 -@Bernice Yu`. `1` is the specified index of `Task` in `TaskPanel` to be assigned to given in one-based form. `2` is the specified index of `Person` in the `AddressBook` to be assigned.
-"Bernice Yu" is the full name of the `Person` in the `AddressBook` to be unassigned.
+2. User types in the command `task assign 1 +@2 -@Bernice Yu`. `1` is the specified index of `Task` in `TaskPanel` to be assigned to given in one-based form. `2` is the specified index of `Teammate` in the `AddressBook` to be assigned.
+"Bernice Yu" is the full name of the `Teammate` in the `AddressBook` to be unassigned.
 3. The `LogicManager` detects that this is a `TaskCommand`, and therefore passes the user input to the `TaskPanelParser`
 4. The `TaskPanelParser` detects the `AssignTaskCommand.COMMAND_WORD`, and therefore parses the command arguments via a `AssignTaskCommandParser`
 5. The relevant parameters are used to create an instance of a `AssignTaskCommandd`, which is then returned to the `TaskPanelParser`
 6. The `LogicManager` executes the command
 7. The command obtains the current state of the `TaskPanel` and `AddressBook` from `Model`.
 8. The `Task` to be modified is fetched from the `TaskPanel` using the specified `Index`, using its zero-based form.
-9. The `Person`s to be assigned are fetched from the `AddressBook` using the specified `Index`, using its zero-based form, or through matching his full name.
+9. The `Teammate`s to be assigned are fetched from the `AddressBook` using the specified `Index`, using its zero-based form, or through matching his full name.
-10. The `Person`s are assigned/unassigned to the `Task`.
+10. The `Teammate`s are assigned/unassigned to the `Task`.
 11. The `GUI` is updated to show the new `TaskPanel` with the `Task`'s assigned contacts updated.

 The AssignTaskCommandParser relies on the ArgumentMultimap abstraction, which helps to tokenize the user input by